azavea/azavea-branding-guide/design/typography.md

 type: detail
 title: Typography
 group: design
-status: complete
+status: in_progress
 permalink: /design/typography.html
+description: Learn about the applications of different typefaces across our brand materials.

+---
-description: We have two primary typefaces at Azavea – Graphik Web and Libre Franklin.
+We have two primary typefaces at Azavea – Graphik Web and Libre Franklin.
 What typeface you should use depends on the output of your project.

----

 ## Libre Franklin
 For print materials such as flyers, handouts, or business cards, we use Libre Franklin.
 Libre Franklin is an modern version of [Franklin Gothic](https://en.wikipedia.org/wiki/Franklin_Gothic): a popular sans-serif typeface developed in 1912.
 It’s a [open source project](https://github.com/impallari/Libre-Franklin) being led by Impallari Type, and is available for free on [Google Fonts](https://fonts.google.com/specimen/Libre+Franklin).

 {% include image-container.html